Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Experiments

 \subsection{Feature Map Visualization and Explanation}

-We visualize the feature maps of the first layer of the first block of ResNet-18, as shown in Figure~\ref{fig:visual}.
+We visualize the feature maps of the first layer of the first block of ResNet-18, as shown in~\Figref{fig:visual}.
 We rank the 64 channel\footnote{The channels correspond the filters in the network.} in this layer with number 0 to 63 and set the pruning rate to 10\% to choose six filters to be pruned.
-We select channel (44, 29, 62, 56, 30, 51) via $L2$-norm criterion and select channel (44, 56, 29, 51, 52, 24) via Euclidean distance criterion.
-Both criteria select channel (29, 44, 51, 56), but order of the channels is different.
+We select the channel (44, 29, 62, 56, 30, 51) via the $L2$-norm criterion and select the channel (44, 56, 29, 51, 52, 24) via Euclidean distance criterion.
+For both criteria, we select channel (29, 44, 51, 56), but order of the channels is different.

 We focus on the different channels selected by these criteria to illustrate their difference.
 In addition to the common part, the norm-based criterion select (30, 62), while the distance-based criterion select (24, 52).
 Channel (30, 62) have rather small activation values and might be meaningless to the network, so they are selected by the norm-based criterion.
-For channel (24, 52), the rough shape of the cat in these channels are similar to other channels such as (17, 23, 25, 32, 59), so the \BB{distance-based criterion (relational criterion)} prefers to prune these channels.
-These results validate our points that norm based criterion and distance based criterion consider different aspects of the network.
+For channel (24, 52), the rough shapes of the cat in these channels are similar to other channels such as (17, 23, 25, 32, 59), so the distance-based criterion (relational criterion) prefers to prune these channels.
+These results validate our points that norm-based criterion and distance-based criterion consider different aspects of the network.
 In this way, during the updating of the network and the filter distribution, adaptively selecting those criteria is necessary.